-May 23 – 25 fish report – Lake Erie on fire
+May 23 – 25 fish report – Lake Erie on Fire

 Explored last by Europeans.
-Louis Joliet a French explorer is credited with its discovery in 1669
+Louis Joliet, a French explorer, is credited with its discovery in 1669

-The water temp is normally in the low 70s in the summer, which makes Lake Erie on fire and quite a popular area.
+The water temp is generally in the low 70s in the summer, which makes Lake Erie on fire and quite a popular area.
 While in winter, the temperatures drop to freezing, and the water freezes over more than any other of the Great Lakes because of how shallow it is.
 The average depth is around 62 feet the maximum depth is 210 feet.

-In the lakes shallowest area, Water is around 25 to 30 feet, which allows strong winds to kick up powerful waves.
+In the lake’s shallowest area, Water is around 25 to 30 feet, which allows strong winds to kick up powerful waves.

 The Lake draws many sports anglers and has a large walleye fishery. guide boats take visitors out onto the lake to catch the smallmouth bass.
-Once frozen over Ice fishing becomes very popular.
+Once frozen over, Ice fishing becomes very popular.

 The Lake has its own legendary monster Bessie most likely a massive sturgeon.